What is Tax Advice in Business? A Tax Strategies Guide

 - If you’re self-employed or a business owner, make sure you’re paying estimated quarterly taxes to avoid penalties.

-- Make long-term tax planning part of your business strategy to avoid unexpected tax burdens.
+- Integrate long-term tax planning into your business strategy to mitigate unexpected tax burdens.

 What are the Biggest Tax Mistakes Business Owners Make?